bml-crypto/bml-crypto.github.io/_sources/prerequisites/account.md

 (chapter1_part1)=

 # 1.1.
 Create account & extract keys
 To interact with the dydx protocol, you need to create an account on dydx platform.
 There are two types of dydx platforms to consider: one on mainnet (https://trade.dydx.exchange) and one on testnet (https://trade.stage.dydx.exchange).
 In this guide we use the latter platform, as it is identical to the mainnet and allows you to use virtual money to explore the platform without the risk of investing real money.
 Once you feel confident, the mainnet is the place where you can invest real money for real profits.
+Code-wise, to shift from testnet to mainnet, you will only need to replace the URL and creds.
+All other methods are identical.

 ## 1.1.1.
 Account Creation